 After all these exercises you need some time to relax, to rest, so take a step back.
 The subconscious you will continue to work on your lyrics, though you may not be aware of this.
 You need to let your conscious mind rest a little, though, so ideas and themes may get back to you as you start to work on your ideas again.

 So stop working entirely on your ideas, and try not to think about the lyrics at all, and please don’t also work on things that are related to your lyrics.
-Take a brake, go to the gym, get some sleep, take a walk outdoors, read a book, do anything you like, as long it’s not related to your lyrics.
-Fact is that usually the best ideas don’t come up at a desk, but in the middle of doing something else in life.
+Take a break, go to the gym, get some sleep, take a walk outdoors, read a book, do anything you like, as long it’s not related to your lyrics.
+Fact is that usually, the best ideas don’t come up at a desk, but in the middle of doing something else in life.

 phase 4: Build Up the Lyric